 - Foot taps – Using a stair or step stool, lift one foot and tap the step for one second, then return to the starting position.
 Repeat this motion 10 times on each leg.

-For seniors, balance exercises promote balance and stability within the body.
+Exercises for seniors for balance can also improve strength and flexibility.
 These activities can be done seated or standing, depending on the individual’s physical health.

 Ventana offers strong partnerships that provide first-class amenities for its members.
 With partners like Cooper Aerobics and dynamic programming such as VentanaFit, it’s easy for seniors to stay physically active and focus on strengthening their bodies in a way that promotes staying healthy.

-Find a Senior Living Community in Florida at Ventana
+Call Ventana for a Senior Living Community in Florida